Cranberry Champagne Cocktail

 How to Make a Champagne Cocktail

-This cocktail is inspired by the classic cosmopolitan.
+This champagne cocktail is inspired by the classic cosmopolitan.
 Make it by adding vodka, orange liqueur, cranberry juice, and lime juice to a cocktail shaker filled to the brim with ice.
-Or if you are making for a crowd, add enough for multiple people to a large pitcher, stir and refrigerate until cold.
-Then divide the vodka mixture between glasses and finish with chilled sparkling wine (or champagne).
+If you are making it for a crowd, add enough for multiple people to a large pitcher, stir, and refrigerate until cold.
+Then, divide the vodka mixture between glasses and finish with chilled champagne.

 • PREP